-Our approach and procedures carried out in accordance with the requirements of the letter issued by the Central Bank of Kuwait (CBK) to the bank dated 10 January 2023 (Ref: 2023/262/105/2) and CBK requirements contained in the manual of General Directives concerning Internal Controls Review (ICR) issued by the CBK dated 15 June 2003 and Pillar 4 of the regulations related to corporate governance and risk management and internal controls issued by the CBK on 20 June 2012, and updated on 10 September 2019, instructions dated 14 May 2019 concerning and money laundering and combating financing of terrorism related, instructions dated 9 February 2012 regarding confidentiality of customer's information and financial securities activities of the Bank and instructions regarding internal controls with respect to prevention and reporting of fraud and embezzlement cases.
+Our approach and procedures carried out in accordance with the requirements of the letter issued by the Central Bank of Kuwait (CBK) to the Bank dated January 9, 2024 (Ref.
+2024/12/105/2) and CBK requirements contained in the manual of General Directives concerning Internal Controls Review (ICR) issued by the CBK dated June 15, 2003 and Pillar 4 of the regulations related to corporate governance and risk management and internal controls issued by the CBK on June 20, 2012, and updated on 10 September 2019, instructions dated 16 February 2023 concerning anti money laundering and combating financing of terrorism related, instructions dated February 9, 2012 regarding maintaining the confidentiality of customer's information and financial securities activities of the Bank and instructions regarding internal controls with respect to prevention and reporting of fraud and embezzlement cases.